Dissertation Book Project

 Mapping criminal factions in Rio de Janeiro:

 I've created a time series of criminal dominance in Rio de Janeiro's favelas using open source data reporting on criminal activity (newspapers, blogs) from 2015 - present.
-See sample data here and an animation of reported incidents (takeovers, leadership turnovers) to the right.
+See sample data here and an embedded map of Rio's favelas coded by criminal presence to the right.